PhilippV22/PhilippV22/README.md

 ========================================================================================================================================

 * 🌍  I'm based in Trier, Germany
-* 🧠  I'm learning C++ and extending my knowledge around Python
+* 🧠  I'm trying to get a full stack developer
-* 🤝  I'm open to collaborating on Cyber Security Projects
+* 🤝  I'm open to collaborate on Cyber Security Projects

 ### Skills